 Australians are usually quick to denounce anyone exploiting loopholes or problems in societies.
 (Dealing with pornography is perhaps an exception.
 Technically, pornography is illegal in every Australian state.
 Even so, the porn industry thrives due to a mail-order business operating out of the Australian Capital Territory and the Northern Territory.)

 When Australians visit Japan, the cultural difference can cause problems.
 The Australians are in the habit of looking for problems in Japanese society so that they can be exposed to a wider audience.
 For example, Ryann Connel, the ex-chief editor of the English website of The Mainichi Daily News, busied himself with writing columns about a Japanese restaurant where patrons allegedly have sex with animals before eating them and Japanese men who cheat on their wives.
-For a while, Japanese politeness held sway and they simply ignored the Australian that was using alleged acts by individuals to denigrate the whole population.
+For a while, Japanese politeness held sway and they simply ignored the Australian.
 Eventually, the Japanese just returned fire.
 A blogging campaign commenced with comments such as:

 Most Japanese don't eat whales and have no desire to eat whales.
 They do; however, reserve the right to eat whales.
 They consider criticism of whaling as a form of racism that is akin to an Indian telling an Australian not to eat beef.
 According to Buddhist ideology, there is no difference between a fish and a marine mammal and Australians have no moral right to say there is.
 In any case, the Japanese have noted that they are being targeted in a way that other whaling nations, such as Norway and Iceland, are not.
 This selective targeting of Japan is seen as a sign of Australian racism.
 In addition, because Australia has actively tried to stop the Japanese taking whales from Japanese waters, the Japanese consider Australia's anti-whaling stance to be interference in its territorial integrity